Skarlso/blogsource/content/posts/2017-02-15-how-to-https-with-hugo-letsencrypt-haproxy.md

 ## Sudo

-This goes without saying, but that these operations will require you to have sudo priviliges.
+This goes without saying, but that these operations will require you to have sudo privileges.
 I suggest staying in sudo for ease of use.
 This means that the commands, I'll write here, will assume you are in `sudo su` mode thus no `sudo` prefix will be used.

 ## Portforwarding